 - An area of brick stitched Japanese thread over felt padding and directly onto the fabric. - A sharp turn (less than 90 degrees) and/or corner using the couched Japanese thread.
-This should be turned and not plunged to achieve the shape. - An area with a combination of couched threads over felt padding. - An area of couched threads with no extra outline. - Some Pearl Purl outlines. - An area of solid chip work, over felt padding inside a Pearl Purl outline. - Smooth Purl cutwork over soft string padding.
-(Bright Check cutwork can also be used, but cutwork must include a continuous 5cm (2in) minimum length of Smooth Purl). - Cutwork must be at a 45 degree angle (it may flow around a curve and still be at 45 degrees). - Cutwork sections should not be adjacent to one another. - A section of soft string which is tapered. - The maximum number of strings in soft string padding should be 20.
+This should be turned and not plunged to achieve the shape. - An area with a combination of couched threads over felt padding. - An area of couched threads with no extra outline, where the plunging is visible. - Some Pearl Purl outlines. - An area of solid chip work, over felt padding inside a Pearl Purl outline. - Smooth Purl cutwork over soft string padding.
+(Bright Check cutwork can also be used, but cutwork must include a continuous 5cm (2in) minimum length of Smooth Purl). - Cutwork must be at a 45 degree angle (it may flow around a curve and still be at 45 degrees). - Cutwork sections should not be adjacent to one another. - An area of felt padding no higher than 3 layers. - A section of soft string which is tapered. - The maximum number of strings in soft string padding should be 20 strands of the thread supplied by the RSN, other threads may differ in thickness.